 How does Police Health’s premium increase compare to other health funds?

-We’re pleased to advise that Police Health’s average industry increase is the lowest it’s been in 17 years and is again lower than the industry average for the 8th year in a row.
+We’re pleased to advise that Police Health’s average industry increase is the lowest it’s been in 18 years.
 A breakdown of the premium increases by each private health insurer in Australia can be viewed HERE.

 Why don’t you offer pick and choose options?